So, you’ve made the big decision. No, not the one to get a new job or get married, but to do teeth whitening. Good move, my friend.

 If you feel good about the way your teeth look, you’ll smile bigger which creates an image of happiness.
 Who doesn’t want that?
 My name is Dr. Desiree Yazdan and I am a cosmetic dentist in Newport Beach, CA.

-I’ve become an expert in the field of dentistry simply by accumulating an extensive amount of experience.
+I’ve become an expert in the field of dentistry.
 In southern Orange County, the norm is for my patients, especially women, to have teeth whiter than the whites of their eyes.
-Having women come to me with the desire to have their smile be white and healthy has made me become creative on how I can get them to their goals safely and effectively.
+Having women come to me with the desire to have their smiles be bright and healthy has made me become creative on how I can get them to achieve their goals safely and effectively.
 If you’re thinking of whitening your teeth, there are a few things you should know before doing it.

 Keep scrolling for my advice on how to prepare for doing a whitening treatment.
 Plus, shop the best whitening mouthwashes for a brighter, healthier smile!

 Teeth whitening products all have different strengths.
 Whether it’s a strip from the drug store like Crest 3D whitening strips, a gel for your bleach trays, or a treatment at your dental office, the products all vary.

 Teeth whitening products contain hydrogen peroxide, or a compound that breaks down into hydrogen peroxide, like carbamide peroxide.
 They are designed to remove surface staining and debris.
 They all work through the same mechanism of action, but the strength of hydrogen peroxide varies in each of these products.